valenwave/Luminescence/Master-Duel/Cards.md

 * I can special summon Starry Night, Starry Dragon if I happen to get it in the graveyard.
 * I can bring back a monster that was destroyed to continue my combo.

+# One Day of Peace
+* Is fine if I can get Baronne de Fleur out

 # One for One
 * Tuningware